A-Gr33n/Milestone-Project-1/README.md

 ## User Experience (UX)
  * ### User stories

-   * #### First Time Vistor Goals
-    a.
-As a First Time Vistor to the website, I want to be able to access the website without any extensive time and to easily find and browse the navigation menu.
+ 1. As a new vistor to the website, I want to be able to access the website without any extensive time and to easily find and browse the navigation menu.

-    b.
-As a First Time Vistor I want to make a resrvation for a specific date and time.
-I should be quickly notified about reservations quickly and easily.

-    c.
-As a First Time Visitor I want to find information about the restaurant, such as its hours of operation, location and contact information.
+1. As a new visitor I want to find information about the restaurant, such as its hours of operation, location and contact information.
-    * #### Returning Visitor Goals
-    a.
-As a Returning vistor, I want to find out if there is anything new on the menu that the restaurant will have.

-    b.
-As a Returning Vistor, I want to find the best way to get in contact the restaurant as there may be any questions I may have.
+1. As a returning vistor, I want to find the best way to get in contact the restaurant as there may be any questions I may have.

-    c.
-As a Returning Vistor, I want my details to be saved when I book a reservation so it will be a much faster process.

-    * #### Frequent User Goals
-     a.
-As a Frequent User, I want to check to see any updates and any speical features the website will have.

-     b.
-As a Frequent User, I want to check if theres any new information that the business may have
+1. As a potential client, I want a clear list of prices in menu so I can decide if it is within my budget

  *  ### Business Goals